rahulsaddy/rahulsaddy/README.md

 - Forecasting and Marketing Mix models for a Payday Loans company (SigmaAI Analytics Project)

 ## ✨ Automation
-- ML Pipeline design and implementation for weekly updated forecasting models
+- ML Pipeline design and implementation for weekly updates of forecasting models

 <!--
 **rahulsaddy/rahulsaddy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.